driesvints/laravel-lemon-squeezy/README.md

 A package to easily integrate your Laravel application with [Lemon Squeezy](https://www.lemonsqueezy.com/)'s billing services.

 This package drew inspiration from [Cashier](https://github.com/laravel/cashier-stripe) which was created by [Taylor Otwell](https://twitter.com/taylorotwell).

+> This package is a work in progress...